Private Drinking Water

 Because the lack of required testing and monitoring, UDWS pose a unique public health challenge.

-NEHA is happy to announce the launch of the online class: Safe Water Program Improvement (SWPI).
+NEHA is happy to announce the launch of the no-cost online class: Safe Water Program Improvement (SWPI).
 Created in partnership with the Centers for Disease Control and Prevention, National Network of Public Health Institutes, Texas Health Institutes, Tulane University, and NEHA, SWPI provides information and resources for improving health department programs on household wells, springs, cisterns, and other drinking water sources.
-The training is free and available online, and continuing education units are available from the NEHA upon completing the courses and final evaluation.

 Private Well Class